 (And don’t forget, if you’re looking for a startup consultancy that specializes in helping you retain loyal customers for your business, we’re here to help!)

-What is the customer lifetime value of a startup?
+What is the customer lifetime value of the developed custom MVP app startup?

 Customer lifetime value is how much money a startup can bring in from its average customer over the course of its business relationship.

-A high CLTV for your startup not only means you’re bringing in a lot of revenue, but your customers are extremely satisfied with your product or service.
+A high CLTV for the developed custom MVP app startup not only means you’re bringing in a lot of revenue, but your customers are extremely satisfied with your product or service.

-The customer lifetime value metric works well with startups that offer a subscription model, for example, software as a service (SaaS).
+The customer lifetime value metric works well with the developed custom MVP app startup that offers a subscription model, for example, software as a service (SaaS).